omerdagan84/eudyptula/README.md

     64bit value (low_id being the lower 32bits of the id, high_id being
     the upper 32bits of the id).
-  - If the id value matches your id (which of course you know as "7c1caf2f50d1", then the syscall returns success.
+  - If the id value matches your id (which of course you know as "XXXX", then the syscall returns success.
 Otherwise it returns a return code signifying an invalid value was passed to it.
   - Write a userspace C program that calls the syscall and properly exercises it (valid and invalid calls need to be made).